clarinsi/bilateral-srl/README.md

 ## Data

 The data used for benchmarking various SRL tools was produced during the Croatian-Slovene bilateral project (Institute of Language and Linguistics, Zagreb, Jožef Stefan Institute, Ljubljana, further details to be added).
-The Croatian and Slovene datasets, which are parts of standard training corpora for Croatian (hr500k) and Slovene (ssj500k) are available in ```data/sl``` and ```data/hr``.
+The Croatian and Slovene datasets, which are parts of standard training corpora for Croatian (hr500k) and Slovene (ssj500k) are available in ```data/sl``` and ```data/hr```.
 For now, each dataset is split in training:testing data only (dev to be added when will become necessary), following a 8:2 ratio.

 ## mate-tools

 We performed no adaptation of the tool, using German feature functions.

 The output on the tool is available in ```tools/mate-tools/hr.test.mate.out``` and ```tools/mate-tools/sl.test.mate.out```.

 The gold data is available in ```tools/mate-tools/hr.test.mate``` and ```tools/mate-tools/sl.test.mate```.

-Evaluation is performed on (1) predicate identification and (2) semantic roles.
-While evaluating semantic roles, both the predicate and the label have to be correct to assess the instance as correct.
+Evaluation is performed on (1) predicate identification and (2) semantic role labeling.
+While evaluating semantic roles, both the predicate and the label have to be correct to assess the label as correct.

 Important notice: features exploit lower levels of linguistic annotation which are currently manual / gold.
-Substituting these annotations with automatic ones is a to-do.
+Substituting these annotations with automatic ones is a todo.

 For evaluation the ```tools/mate-tools/eval.py``` script is used.